Undergraduate Courses

 GERM-1011 Intensive Basic German: Contemporary Germany

 In the intensive track, the two-course sequence of Level I is taught in one semester.
 The course introduces students to various aspects of the German-speaking world as a way of enabling them to begin building communicative abilities in German in all four language modalities: reading, listening, writing, and speaking.
 Instruction proceeds from guided to more creative and independent work.
-The course incorporate a variety of activities that are based on a range of topics, text types, and different socio-cultural situations.
+The course incorporates a variety of activities that are based on a range of topics, text types, and different socio-cultural situations.
 Through diverse collaborative and individual tasks, students begin to find personal forms of expression that are based on these materials.
 Students learn basic strategies for reading, listening, and writing, and for participating in every-day conversations.
 In the process they become familiar with and learn to use with some confidence the major sentence patterns and grammatical features of German as well as high-frequency vocabulary of everyday life.
 Integration of current technology (e.g., the Internet, e-mail, video) familiarizes students with the German-speaking world while at the same time enhancing language learning.

 The primary text type that is used at this level to explore each theme is the story—personal, public and literary stories.
 Students typically encounter each text first in class and then engage it further out of class in preparation for subsequent in-depth thematic discussions in class.
 Class discussions often involve role play and/or group work as a way to enhance conversational and negotiating abilities.
 The course’s emphasis on improving students’ ability to narrate, compare and contrast, express opinions, and establish causal relationships in speaking and writing lays the groundwork for the historical treatment of stories and histories in Level III.